Bryan Cranston narrates this ground-breaking show coming soon to H2.

 The development of firearms and muskets in the 16th century greatly diminished both the role of the military knight and the importance of jousting as a form of combat training.
 Competitive jousting soon fell out of favor and the sport evolved into more of a court spectacle, with choreographed routines that provided more entertainment than visceral thrills.
 As the role of these Renaissance-era jousts changed, so to did the protection worn by its competitors.
 Initially, jousters wore little more than chainmail or even boiled leather to protect them.
 Early innovations resulted in the use of heavy helmets and sturdier materials and by the 1500's the full-body suit of armor we recognise today was in use.
 Known as harnesses, these suits could weigh as much as 100 pounds.
 As this armor was specifically created for entertainment-style jousting, and not traditional combat, they were designed to provide maximum protection, but limited mobility.
 However, these designs are still considered so advanced that the armor used in modern-day full contact jousting is based on the same basic design principles put in place 500 years ago.

 By the middle of the 17th century, traditional jousting tournaments were a thing of the past, though some traces of the sport continued in Europe and were transplanted to European colonies in North America.
 The ring-tilt, in which men on horseback prove their accuracy with lances and suspended rings, remained popular in the United States, and this form of jousting was named the state sport of Maryland in 1962.

-(1450, The dukes of Brittany (left) and Bourbon clash at a jousting tournament Original Artwork: Rivaud and Racinet,Getty Images)
+(1450, The dukes of Brittany (above) and Bourbon clash at a jousting tournament Original Artwork: Rivaud and Racinet,Getty Images)